po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Use the prompts and talking points below to review the following key (🔑) points:

-    * ✔️ Different ways to retrieve data from APIs will lead to different forms of data being returned.
+    * ✔️ There are many methods that can be used to request API data.

     * ✔️ XHR data requires more to write and the data is harder to consume.

-    * ✔️ AJAX and fetch data both came back as an array.
+    * ✔️ AJAX and fetch programmatically are structured very similarly, but handle errors differently.

 * Open `06-Stu_Reverse_APIs/Solved/assets/js/script.js` in your IDE and explain the following: